valasek/timesheet/server/documentation/documentation.md

 # Release Notes

 ## Version 1.4.4
-Released on September 24, 2019
+Released on October 02, 2019

 ### New Features
-* Administration - ability to manage consultants and projects from UI
+* Administration - ability to add, hide/show and delete consultants and projects from UI
 * Show managed data statistics on Administration and home page
-* Server can generate demo data via command line
+* Server can generate demo data via the command line

 ### Usability
 * Table of Contents in the documentation

 ### Technical
-* Use Go 1.13 and Quasar 1.1
+* Use Go 1.13.1 and Quasar 1.1

 ## Version 1.4.3
 Released on July 23, 2019